khire12/Facial-Expression-Recognition/README.md

 The categories involved in classification are based on Ekman Model which are:
 Anger, Happiness, Sadness, Surprise, Fear, Disgust and Neutral.

-We used FER2013 and KDEF datasets to train models.
+We used FER2013, KDEF, CK+ and JAFFE datasets to train models.
+<p>Below are the results on FER2013 and KDEF </p>
 <p>Achieved following results on FER2013 on the best model
 loss: 0.7441 - accuracy: 0.7314 - val_loss: 0.8639 - val_accuracy: 0.6893
 </p>